goauthentik/authentik/website/docs/installation/docker-compose.md

 AUTHENTIK_PORT_HTTPS=443
 ```

-Be sure to run `docker-compose up -d`.
+Be sure to run `docker-compose up -d` to rebuild with the new port numbers.

 ## Startup